Enhance Diffusion to Improve Robust Generalization: Appendix

-\subsection{SDE Modeling of Stochastic Algorithms}
+\subsubsection{SDE Modeling of Stochastic Algorithms}

-\cite{Li17SME,Mandt17SGDApproximateBayesian} are the first works that approximate discrete-time stochastic gradient descent by continuous-time SDE. \cite{Krichene17Mirror,An2018StochasticME,Gitman19Momentum,Cao2020ApproximationAC} extended SDE modeling to accelerated mirror descent, asynchronous SGD, momentum SGD, and generative adversarial networks, respectively. \cite{liu2021noise} studied the SDE approximation of SGD with a moderately large learning rate, while approximation in \cite{Mandt17SGDApproximateBayesian} works best with infinitesimal step size. \cite{Chaudhari2017DeepRP,xie2021positive} designed an entropy regularization and a noise injection method, respectively, motivated by the SDE characterization of SGD. \cite{Gu2021AT_SDE} attempted to model adversarial training dynamics via SDE, while did not recognize the connection between dynamics and generalization error.
+Studying training dynamics is a very important perspective to probe the inner mechanism of deep learning training \cite{Li17SME,Mandt17SGDApproximateBayesian,Wei23ICML}. \cite{Li17SME,Mandt17SGDApproximateBayesian} are the first works that approximate discrete-time stochastic gradient descent by continuous-time SDE. \cite{Krichene17Mirror,An2018StochasticME,Gitman19Momentum,Cao2020ApproximationAC} extended SDE modeling to accelerated mirror descent, asynchronous SGD, momentum SGD, and generative adversarial networks, respectively. \cite{liu2021noise} studied the SDE approximation of SGD with a moderately large learning rate, while approximation in \cite{Mandt17SGDApproximateBayesian} works best with infinitesimal step size. \cite{Chaudhari2017DeepRP,xie2021positive} designed an entropy regularization and a noise injection method, respectively, motivated by the SDE characterization of SGD. \cite{Gu2021AT_SDE} attempted to model adversarial training dynamics via SDE, while did not recognize the connection between dynamics and generalization error.

-\subsection{Generalization and Stochastic Noise}
+\subsubsection{Generalization and Stochastic Noise}

 One of the goals of this paper is to theoretically and empirically study how stochastic noise impacts generalization in adversarial training.
 The research is mainly divided into two lines, the impact of hyperparameters on noise and directly injection of external noise.